 We work to ensure that the rail market is fair – for passengers, freight customers, railway operators and taxpayers.

-We work to ensure that the rail market is competitive for passengers, freight customers, railway operators and taxpayers.
+We work to ensure that rail markets are competitive and fair – for passengers, freight customers, railway operators and taxpayers.

 If a railway operator wants to access the railway network, they have to apply to us for a track access agreement with Network Rail.